Bulletin Debate: Paterson's response

-On 23 July 1892, Paterson published his reply to Lawson's poem, titled "In Defense of the Bush".
+On 23 July 1892, Paterson published his reply to Lawson's poem, titled "In Defence of the Bush".
 While Lawson had accused writers such as Paterson of being "City Bushmen", Paterson countered by claiming that Lawson's view of the bushlife was full of doom and gloom.
 He finished his poem with the line "For the bush will never suit you, and you'll never suit the bush."
 Other Australian writers, such as Edward Dyson, also later contributed to the debate.

 In 1939, Banjo Paterson recalled his thoughts about the Bulletin debate:

 Henry Lawson was a man of remarkable insight in some things and of extraordinary simplicity in others.
 We were both looking for the same reef, if you get what I mean; but I had done my prospecting on horseback with my meals cooked for me, while Lawson has done his prospecting on foot and had had to cook for himself.
 Nobody realized this better than Lawson; and one day he suggested that we should write against each other, he putting the bush from his point of view, and I putting it from mine.

 "We ought to do pretty well out of it," he said.
 "We ought to be able to get in three or four sets of verses before they stop us."

 This suited me all right, for we were working on space, and the pay was very small ... so we slam-banged away at each other for weeks and weeks; not until they stopped us, but until we ran out of material ...